 How many fruit cakes have your tried in your lifetime?
-Well, this is the best one that I have ever had – and it is very easy to make.
+Well, this is the best one that I have ever tasted – and, importantly, it is very easy to make.
 In fact, it’s my lovely neighbour Belinda Jeffery’s recipe, and she calls it ‘Last Minute Christmas Cake’.

 It has now become the families’ go to recipe for a deliciously moist cake for the festive season, but I make it all through the year, especially in the winter, as everyone loves it – one of those comfort food cakes for a cup of tea on a cold day.
 And boy has it been cold – the coldest June in 21 years and us sub-tropical species just aren’t made for it!
 Time to get baking and get those delicious spicy fruit cake smells wafting through the house.